omarsar/omarsar/README.md

 🔹 I am currently at Meta AI working on [Papers with Code](https://paperswithcode.com/).

-🔹 I am also an avid writer on https://elvissaravia.substack.com/.

 🔹 Best way to reach me is on [Twitter](https://twitter.com/omarsar0) or [LinkedIn](https://www.linkedin.com/in/omarsar/).

 ---